marcusg/pg_backup/README.md

 [![Gem Version](https://badge.fury.io/rb/pg_backup.svg)](http://badge.fury.io/rb/pg_backup)

 This gem adds rake tasks to your rails application for creating and restoring postgres dumps.
-The dumps are created and restored with ```pg_dump``` and ```pg_restore``` - these tools are included in a full postgres installation, but also available as standalone binaries.
+The dumps are created with ```pg_dump``` and restored with ```pg_restore``` - these tools are included in a full postgres installation, but also available as standalone binaries (needed if your db is not located in the application server).

 ## Requirements
 ```